-Audit logs SHALL be retained for a minimum of two (2) years.
-When the removable media reaches the end of its life it is wiped by a third party secure data destruction facility and the Certificates of destruction are archived.
+When the removable media reaches the end of its life it is usually wiped by a third party secure data destruction facility or by Sectigo personnel and the Certificates of destruction are archived.

 5.4.4.
 Protection of Audit Log